LucasRohr/LucasRohr/README.md

 ### :robot: Lucas Rohr Carreño

 Hi!
-I'm a person who wants to learn and share more knowledge with people around me!<br>
+I'm a person who wants to learn and share knowledge with people around me!<br>
 Working on to be a better developer and human being each day :)

 <div>